 The application was accompanied by a Flood Risk Assessment (FRA) and flood modelling for the Brook Drain catchment (by Jacobs) which demonstrates that apart from a small, undeveloped portion which is in flood zone two, the whole site is in flood zone 1.
 The applicant also submitted a Hydrology/Hydrogeology report.
-The Environment Agency has accepted the FRA and as such have withdrawn their objections.
-The Agency has requested conditions be imposed which deal with contamination.
+The Environment Agency has accepted the FRA and raises no objections.
+The Agency has requested conditions be imposed which deal with potential contamination.